 Referees in 12U do not referee their own children’s game but are scheduled for other games in the division.
 Referees schedule themselves for games in this division.
 The recommended procedure is as follows:

-- The home team is responsible for providing 2 Referees during the weekend of play.
-The home team should provide 2 referees (both AR’s is ok) for the game immediately preceding theirs on the same field.
+- The home team should provide 3 referees for the game immediately preceding theirs on the same field.
 The home team for the first game of the day should provide two refs for the last match of the day on that same field.

 All teams must earn at least 15 referee points during the season to qualify for the playoffs.
 Referee points may be earned by refereeing games for which they are qualified in the 10U, 12U, and 14U by performing referee administration work, or by attending referee courses.
 More details are available on the Region 20 website, under the Referees Points tab.

 Coaches shall use positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 8 yards on either side of the half-way line), show respectful attitude toward the referees.
 The coaches are ultimately responsible for their sidelines’ behavior (the coaching staff, the team players, and spectators).
 And HAVE FUN!